department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 - Can you tell me a little about your service history?

-- Have you visited a VA Facility for healthcare in the past year?
+- Have you visited a VA Facility for healthcare in the past couple of years, or perhaps before the pandemic?
     - If yes, can you tell me about that?

 - Have you had any vaccines in the last 10 years?
 Can you share any reasons behind your decision?